Frequently Asked Questions

 , andrecipient

-While the core goal is handling incoming webhooks, adding an endpoint to send a message via MessageBird helps in testing the full loop.
-This requires the official MessageBird Node.js SDK.
+While the core goal is handling incoming webhooks, adding an endpoint to send a message via MessageBird helps test the full loop.
+You can skip this section if you plan to test webhooks only by sending messages from other applications or the MessageBird dashboard.

 Install MessageBird SDK: